kickoffai/blog/_drafts/world-cup-2018-analysis.md

 author: "Victor Kristof"
 ---

-*Bravo les Bleus!* The best team in the competition won the World Cup 2018 in Russia.
+*Bravo les Bleus!* According to our model, France had 6% chances of winning the competition.
 For the [final match][final], Kickoff.ai gave 47% chances of winning to France, 25% chances to Croatia, and 21% chances of a draw after 90 minutes.
-And this year, with the Croatian outsiders reaching the final after an epic journey, many surprises seem to have occurred.
-We'll see however that, quantitatively, this World Cup has been easier to predict in comparison to other editions.
+And with the Croatian outsiders reaching the final after an epic journey, many report that this year's edition was particularly surprising.
+We'll see however that, quantitatively, this World Cup has been easier to predict in comparison to previous editions.
 We provide in this article an evaluation of our model's performance and compare it to Google's, [FiveThirtyEight][538]'s, and to predictions derived from betting odds.

 ## Behind the scenes